buschju/pushnet/README.md

 - To run experiments or to reproduce the results reported in the paper, you can use the script `src/run_experiment.py`.
 - For efficiency, the script loads previously pre-processed datasets.
 Datasets can be pre-processed using the script `src/preprocess_datasets.py`.
 - Parameters need to be specified in a config-file in *JSON*-syntax.
 We uploaded the config-files used in our experiments into the folder `config`.
+- The provided configs allow for training on 12GB GPUs.
+We ran our experiments on an NVIDIA GeForce RTX 2080 Ti GPU with 12GB memory.
+If you have more memory available, you can increase or disable the parameter `batch_size_message_passing` for faster training with identical results or decrease the hyper-parameter `epsilon`.
+If you have less GPU memory available, you can decrease `batch_size_message_passing` or increase `epsilon`.
 - Results will be tracked by *MLflow*.
 We uploaded the results from our runs which can be explored using the notebook `src/evaluate_results.ipynb`.
 - *Note: This is a re-implementation of the original code used to produce the results reported in the paper.
 Due to a different environment, different random seed, etc., the results reported here slightly differ from the results reported in the paper.*